boyan01/lychee_player/README.md

 # av_player

-A simple audio/video player example for flutter.
+A simple audio/video player example for flutter. based on [ffplay](http://ffmpeg.org/).

-This is my training project when I was learning C++
+This is my training project when I was learning C++.

 * audio/video demux by ffmpeg.